 Combining our local and international experience in transport consulting, we provided comprehensive analyses and assessments to meet the present and future traffic needs of this mini ‘vertical city’.
 Our transport consultants worked with MEP professionals and the building operators to ensure the rational arrangement and layout of the building’s external traffic connections, including entrances and exits, future shuttle bus services, and carpark demand and management.

-In addition, the transport consulting team provided a pedestrian simulation service to enhance the internal spatial arrangement and management of the building based on actual operations, fulfilling the client’s requirements for efficient use of the interior space.
+In addition, the transport consulting team provided a pedestrian simulation service to enhance the internal spatial arrangement of the building, fulfilling the client’s requirements for efficient use of the interior space.

 Optimising structural fire protection